Premier League transfers: Confirmed ins and outs for summer window 2025

 The Yorkshire club have already strengthened their backline with Jaka Bijol and Sebastian Bornauw, while Lukas Nmecha has been added to Farke's forward options.

-They have until the September 1 deadline to make further additions, but they will be keen to get more players through the door before they start the new season against Everton on August 18.
+The club have until the September 1 deadline to make further additions, but they will be keen to get more players through the door before they start the new season against Everton on August 18.

 Here, Sports Mole rounds up every new signing and departure from Leeds' 2025 summer transfer window.